ANSSI-FR/MLA/CRYPTO.md

 ### Seed derivation

-The asymmetric encryption in MLA, particularly the KEMs, provide deterministic API.
+The asymmetric encryption in MLA, particularly the KEMs, provides deterministic API.

 These API are usually fed with cryptographically generated data, except for the regression test and the "seed derivation" feature in `mlar` CLI.